 What is amoxicillin clavulanic acid?

 Amoxicillin clavulanic acid is an antibiotic used to treat different infections caused by bacteria such as sinus infections, urine infections, skin infections, joint infections and some dental infections.
 It works by killing or stopping the growth of bacteria (bugs) and gets rid of the infection.
 Amoxicillin clavulanic acid is not effective against infections caused by viruses.
 It belongs to a group of antibiotics called penicillins.
-In New Zealand amoxicillin clavulanic acid is available as tablets and liquid and in the hospital as an injection.
+In New Zealand amoxicillin clavulanic acid is available as tablets and liquid and can be given as an injection in the hospital.

-- The dose for children will depend on their body weight.
+- Children: the dose for children will depend on their body weight.
+It is usually given three times a day.

 - Your doctor will advise you how long to take amoxicillin clavulanic acid for (usually 3 to 10 days).